Orthopedic Surgeon

 Dental Procedures & Colonoscopies

-ALL (known) dental work must be completed at least 4-6 weeks prior to surgery and you must wait 3 monthsafter surgery before any dental procedures are performed.
+ALL (known) dental work must be completed at least 4 weeks prior to surgery and you must wait 3 months after surgery before any dental procedures are performed.
 If you have not had a dental exam recently or have known dental concerns (chipped tooth, toothache, pain with chewing, loose teeth, infected tooth), you must see a dentist and obtain dental clearance prior to scheduling surgery.
 Please ask our team if you need a letter for dental clearance.

 There is still no clear consensus in the literature as to whether dental prophylaxis is needed after total joint replacement.
 However, we do have strong evidence that antibiotic prophylaxis reduces post -dental procedure bacteremia, although it is unclear whether this bacteremia directly leads to a prosthetic joint infection.
-I feel that the administration of antibiotics prior to dental (and other invasive) procedures is worth the possible risk reduction of a prosthetic joint infection.
-As such, for at least 2 years after a joint replacement, I recommend considering administration of oral antibiotics (such as Amoxicillin 2gm) 30-60 minutes prior to dental procedures, especially any that include gingival manipulation or mucosal incision.
+Based on the current AAOS guidelines, dental antibiotic prophylaxis are recommended for the following patients:

 Any dental work including regular teeth cleanings (Can lead to mouth bacteria entering your blood stream)